The best winter coats to invest in this season

 Pastels may not be an obvious choice for winter but what could be more cheerful on a grey November day than lemon yellow or baby pink?
 The trick to working these shades seamlessly into your existing wardrobe is to opt for block colours and longline cuts that leave just a hint of trouser cuff or skirt hem peeping out.

-A suprisingly adaptable shade, powder blue is a great place to start if you’re investing in your first bright winter coat.
-We love the belted waist of this Tagliatore number.
+A suprisingly adaptable shade, sky blue is a great place to start if you’re investing in your first bright winter coat.
+I love the laidback vibes of this Bottega Veneta number.

 Capes

-Far more fun than a classic coat and with a subtle nod towards statement styling – even when rendered in monotone black – the cape is making a comeback this season.
+Far more fun than a classic coat and with a subtle nod towards statement styling – even when rendered in monotone black – the cape, or poncho, is making a comeback this season.
 Best worn with chunky knitwear in contrasting colours, whether your preference is for elegantly-tailored cashmere, casual fringing or generous draping, it’s time to work one into your regular outerwear rotation.

 Think a cape can’t be practical?
 Think again.
-Finished with technical shell trims and a drawstring hood, Moncler’s cape will take you from Shoreditch to the slopes.
+Plain black on one side and printed with the instantly-recognisable FF logo on the other, Fendi’s reversible poncho will take you from Shoreditch to the slopes.

-Effortless and free from unnecessary hardware, throw Tove’s wool cape around your shoulders to turn any outfit into a head-turning look.
+Effortless and free from unnecessary hardware, throw Jil Sander’s wool cape around your shoulders to turn any outfit into a head-turning look.

 Read more: Chic women's backpacks for autumn